redfin/patience/README.md

 ## Customization points

 The two main customization points of the `Patience` library are the `PatientRetryStrategy` and the `PatientExecutionHandler`.
-The `PatientRetryStrategy` is where the behavior around making calls to the `Callable` given in the `from` method are configured.
+The `PatientRetryStrategy` is where the behavior around repeated executions of the `Callable` given in the `from` method on an unsuccessful attempt.
-This can include things like how long is waited after an unsuccessful attempt, etc.
+This can include things like logging, changing how long to wait between attempts, etc.
 The `PatientExecutionHandler` is where the behavior around the extraction of a value from the given `Callable` and the testing of that value with the given filter `Predicate` is controlled.